superluminar-io/fullstack-serverless-workshop/docs/next.md

 # What’s next?

-In the labs, we created a REST API, persisted our data in a DynamoDB table and even deployed a frontend app.
+In the labs, we created a RESTful HTTP API, persisted our data in a DynamoDB table and even deployed a frontend app.
 That's cool, but we are hungry for more...
 This section is just an inspiration of things you could do.

 First this workshop is based on [another workshop](https://workshop.superluminar.io/#/) where you get further insights on testing and do a mini game day.

+If you want to expand your backend skills further, you could try to implement the following features:

 - API Gateway
   - Implement a route to get a note by id